 Like his other course, it’s important to note that while Google Ads Ecom Academy isn’t promoted as a drop shipping course, a good chunk of its contents revolve around sourcing products from AliExpress and actively testing them until you find a scalable winner.
 Of course, you may get just as much value out of this course as drop shippers will even if you don’t run an AliExpress drop shipping store.

 Right now, Google Ads Ecom Academy is only available to those in the know, or anyone who actively follows his YouTube channel or has subscribed to his email list or Facebook notifications.
-At a price point of $397 USD (which is twice as expensive as the Product Winner Blueprint, which is $197 USD), it’s not the cheapest course in the world, but we’ll see whether or not it offers a lot of value for what it’s worth compared to any other course which gratuitously costs four figures (and beyond!) with nothing but basic information which can just as easily be Googled.
+At a price point of $397 USD, it’s not the cheapest course in the world, but we’ll see whether or not it offers a lot of value for what it’s worth compared to any other course which gratuitously costs four figures (and beyond!) with nothing but basic information which can just as easily be Googled.
 The price may go up at any time, so you’ll want to dive in now rather than later if you’re thinking of getting started.

 Hosted on ecomladder.com, the checkout page uses Thrivecart, and you have the option to pay directly with your credit/debit card details, or PayPal.
 There are no hidden fees, no upsells, and no ongoing costs.
 The checkout page mentions that you get access to the following: